A Practical Guide to Website Benchmarking for Competitive Analysis

 Examples of Critical Website Benchmarks for Ecommerce and Lead Generation

-There are a number of critical benchmarks for ecommerce and lead generation websites.
-Here are a nine examples:
+There are a number of critical benchmarks for ecommerce and lead generation websites, each of which we call a Stuck Point™.
+Here are a nine examples, each a possible Stuck Point™ that can be resolved through conversion rate optimization services:

 - Page Load Time is a critical factor.
 Studies show visitors begin getting anxious after waiting two seconds for a webpage to load.
 After three seconds, 40% of those visitors will head elsewhere.
 USA retail sites currently average 4.09 seconds in load time.
 That benchmark illuminates a potential way to get an edge on the competition.